 You can think of Keypirinha as an alternative to Launchy and a cousin of Alfred.

 See the First steps chapter for more information.

 There are already existing launchers for Windows out there and we have tried a lot of them before deciding to develop Keypirinha.
 Including the inspiring Synapse, which unfortunately supports Linux only.

-They are either not keyboard-only oriented, not flexible enough, not always extensible, too bloated, too slow or just outdated (implying a broken support for recent platforms).
+They are either not keyboard-only oriented, not flexible enough, not always extensible, too bloated, too slow, unstable, or just outdated (implying a broken support for recent platforms).

-By battery friendly, we mean that with the default configuration and plugins, Keypirinha consumes zero CPU cycle once it has been initialized and when not used (i.e. most of its lifetime).
+By battery friendly, we mean that with the default configuration, Keypirinha consumes zero CPU cycle once it has been initialized and when not used (i.e. most of its lifetime).

-That being said, by design, its graphical user interface (GUI) is (very) minimalistic and supports functional tweaking only.
-Also, its learning curve can be more steep, depending on how you want to use it and extend it.
-That makes Keypirinha quite a niche project, mostly addressed to advanced users.
+However, by design, its graphical user interface (GUI) is minimalistic and its learning curve may feel steep to some, depending on how you want to use it and extend it.
+That makes of Keypirinha quite a niche project, mostly addressed to advanced users.

 Keypirinha is a combination from the terms Keyboard and Caipirinha, the brazilian cocktail, which the author really encourages you to try if you haven’t yet!